Iterative, Small-Signal L2 Stability Analysis of Nonlinear Constrained Systems: Introduction

 For nonlinear systems, $\Ls_2$-gain analysis remains a challenge \citep{van19922,ball1996viscosity,helton1999extending}.
 An upper-bound on $\Ls_2$-gain is typically sought and tight bounds are hard to establish \citep{zhang2012performance}.
-Due to modeling or physical limitations, and safety considerations, the input-output mapping may not be defined for a subset of the input vector space or the states in the internal description may be restricted, constraining the input-output mapping.
+Due to modeling or physical limitations, and safety considerations, the input-output mapping may only be defined for a subset of the state-space.
 This further complicates $\Ls_2$-gain analysis, even for linear systems.
-That said, the \ac{HJ} and dissipativity inequalities can be used to analyze $\Ls_2$ gain for nonlinear systems; it is just challenging to establish the existence of a positive semi-definite storage function satisfying these inequalities.
+That said, the \ac{HJ} and dissipativity inequalities can be used to analyze $\Ls_2$-gain for nonlinear systems; it is just challenging to establish the existence of a positive semi-definite storage function satisfying these inequalities.
 Additionally, one needs to make sure that for a subset of admissible inputs, the \ac{HJ} inequality holds and that the state remains inside the set of admissible states.
-These requirements can be verified by using the small-signal definition of $\Ls_2$ stability while ensuring that the state remains close to the origin either by input-to-state stability of the mapping, reachability analysis, or asymptotic stability of the unforced system \citep{summers2013quantitative}.
-For polynomial systems, the search for appropriate, polynomial storage functions was tackled in \citep{summers2013quantitative}.
+In \citep{summers2013quantitative}, these requirements were verified for polynomial systems with polynomial storage functions.
 However, there is no assurance that the storage functions must be polynomial, and for general nonlinear systems, finding a storage function that satisfies the \ac{HJ} inequality is generally a non-convex, computationally challenging problem.

-In this paper, the $\Ls_2$-gain analysis of constrained, time-invariant, nonlinear maps is conducted using an iterative method that seeks \ac{CPA} storage functions on the triangulations of the set of admissible states.
-Triangulation refinement searches a rich class of possible storage functions.
-Moreover, imposing barrier-like conditions on a shell ensures that the state constraints are satisfied for a set of admissible inputs.
-Like many iterative convex overbounding procedures such as \citep{warner2017}, a bound on the number of iterations cannot be established.
-However, each step requires only the solution of an \ac{SDP}.
-For constrained, control-affine, nonlinear systems, the proposed method analyses small-signal $\Ls_2$-gain without resorting to non-convex optimization.